-When official practices begin in August, the following schedule must be adhered to, to insure player safety and to achieve heat acclimatization.
-Coaches may restrict practice further at their discretion, but may never practice beyond the limitations below during the first 4 days of practice:
+When official practices begin in August, all Coaches should follow the 2022 KYF® Heat Acclimatization Guidance.
+All coaches must follow these guidelines to insure player safety and to achieve heat acclimatization.
+Coaches may restrict practice further at their discretion, but may never practice beyond the limitations outlined in these guidelines.